JeffersonLab/swcarpentry-jlab-singularity/_episodes/01-introduction.md

 ## Running your first container

-Naturally, we start by running a first container that just returns "hello, world!"
+Naturally, we start by running a first container that just returns "hello, world!" or something similar.

 > ## Running your first container, directly from the cloud!
 >
 > Just as git can clone from a URL, singularity can pull from a URL.
 In this
-> case we will pull from shub://lolcow/helloworld.
+> case we will pull from shub://GodloveD/lolcow.
 >
 > 1. Create and navigate to a directory where you can write large files
 >    ~~~